Columbia College Chicago: Energy profile

 A Greenhouse Gas (GHG) Inventory was completed in June 2011.
 The results show total equivalent emissions of 19,381.1 metric tonnes for the baseline year of 2010.

 The GHG Inventory was updated in May 2013.
 The total e emissions were 9,399 metric tonnes for the 2012 fiscal year.
 This reduction was due in part to the inclusion of purchased Renewable Energy Credits to offset emissions generated from purchased electricity.
 In conducting the GHG update, new methodologies were employed, emissions from purchased paper were used, and commuting data was collected from a streamlined transit survey.

 In 2011, the college hired the company Sustainametrics to complete the college's Sustainability Roadmap.

 This document was updated in September 2013 to reflect progress made since its initial adoption.
 The roadmap was submitted to the ACUPCC as the college's official Climate Action Plan.

 In 2012, the college decided to consolidate the Recycling Program into a sustainability-based program.
 The position of Recycling Manager became Sustainability Manager.
-Other part-time staff from the Recycling Program moved under the Sustainability Manager's direction into this new sustainability program.
+Other part-time staff from the Recycling Program moved under the Sustainability Manager's direction into this sustainability program.
 These part-time positions are responsible for maintaining the campus green spaces and managing diversion efforts such as compost and atypical recycling (batteries, technotrash).

 Campus recycling and waste collection is coordinated by its janitorial services contractor.